 – Barbara from Jet-Settera

-Our all-time visa horror story had to be during our travels through Nepal, while trying to get an Indian tourist visa (btw here are some hints on what to do if you overstay a tourist visa).
+One of our biggest travel nightmare stories had to be during our travels through Nepal while trying to get an Indian tourist visa (btw here are some hints on what to do if you overstay a tourist visa).
 It started innocently enough, when we queued all day at the Indian visa office, only to be told we could only have two months’ access (when we were supposed to have six).
 We argued with the bureaucrat, and he told us to come back in two weeks’ time.
 Two weeks!
 The trekking season had long finished in Nepal at that time, and all but the hardcore had left the city.
 Two weeks finally passed and we went back to the visa office, where we were told by the same gentleman that he could give us an extra month, which still wasn’t good enough for us.
 He told us to come back in another two weeks!
-Winter was kicking in big-time at this point, and what we didn’t realise was that Kathmandu has 16-hour power cuts in the winter time — no hot showers, and long, dark, miserable nights.
+Winter was kicking in big-time at this point, and what we didn’t realize was that Kathmandu has 16-hour power cuts in the wintertime — no hot showers, and long, dark, miserable nights.
 When we went back, and he must have taken pity on us (or he just wanted a bribe) — because we eventually got our six months!

 – Stu from Am I Nearly There Yet

-Have you got any visa horror stories?
-I want to to hear them!
+Have you got any travel nightmare stories to share?
+I want to hear them!
 For everyone else, whatever whacky destinations you’re dreaming up for your next big solo or group adventure, make sure to check out Sherpa so you don’t have to be another number on this page and avoid a disaster.